Aryan132005/aryan-saini-portfolio/README.md

 ## ⭐ Support

-If you like this project, please give it a ⭐ on GitHub.
+If you like this project, please consider giving it a ⭐ on GitHub.

 ---

 <div align="center">

 ### Made with ❤️ by Aryan Saini

+### AI/ML Engineer • Python Developer • Frontend Developer

 </div>